Dynamic Lock is a feature in Windows 11 and Windows 10 which could be used to detect when the user moves away from the system and locks it.

 One of the main causes behind these issues is Windows Update.
 Either the system has not been updated to the required build already or a recent update messed up the settings in such a manner that the Dynamic Lock feature is unusable.

-Solution 2] Update/reinstall Bluetooth drivers
+Solution 2] Make sure Bluetooth is working

 Solution 3] Using the Registry Editor